-What type of hiring or sourcing person When talking about your organisation's hiring plans and Professionally, which role or field do you most are you? (select one) practices, what perspective will you speak for in this closely identify with? (select one) survey? (select one) Software development - developer, engineer, architect I hire technical staff to work for 75% I can speak for the entire IT development - Director my team or department or Vice President company or enterprise that i work 46% IT operations - Director or Vice President C-level (CEO, CFO, CTO, 10% CIO, CISO, CSO) Internal human resource Systems operations or talent manager I can only speak for the department administration, SRE, or ITSM 45% or group that I work with Software delivery (testing, packaging, release) Data scientist or machine learning Internal recruiter I work for multiple entitles and can Security team speak for what I see in the industry Talent management and recruiting Product or project management Internal learning and Technical training development professional I can speak only for myself 0% Sales and marketing Open source program office (OSPO) team Other (please specify) Business analyst Don't know or not sure 0% Academic or educator Legal counsel Other (please specify) 24 Tech Talent Survey, Q2, Q4, Q8, Sample Size = 418
+What type of hiring or sourcing person When talking about your organisation's hiring plans and Professionally, which role or field do you most are you? (select one) practices, what perspective will you speak for in this closely identify with? (select one) survey? (select one) Software development - developer, 22% engineer, architect I hire technical staff to work for 75% I can speak for the entire IT development - Director my team or department or Vice President company or enterprise that i work 46% IT operations - Director or for Vice President C-level (CEO, CFO, CTO, 10% CIO, CISO, CSO) Systems operations, Internal human resource 16% or talent manager 10% I can only speak for the department administration, SRE, or ITSM 45% or group that I work with Software delivery (testing, packaging, release) Data scientist or machine learning Internal recruiter I work for multiple entitles and can Security team speak for what I see in the industry Talent management and recruiting Product or project management Internal learning and development professional Technical training I can speak only for myself 0% Sales and marketing Open source program office (OSPO) team Other (please specify) Business analyst Don't know or not sure 0% Academic or educator 0% 0% Legal counsel Other (please specify) 1% 2024 Tech Talent Survey, Q2, Q4, Q8, Sample Size = 418